instinctscience/versioned/README.md

 has the record in its final state, and the special `is_deleted` field will be set to true.

+Importantly, the versions table features NO foreign key constraints.
+This means a couple of things.
+First, the auto-generated foreign key column in the versions table doesn't depend on the record in the main table, which may be deleted.
+Secondly, any field you define with `Ecto.Migration.references/2` will only have the constraint for the main table.
+Here again, the referenced records can be deleted without worry of version records.

 Records in the main table are mutable and operated on as normal, including deletes where the record is truly deleted.